Aryamanz29/zerotier-prototype/README.md

     - We can obtain information about the peers of devices in a network by using either the command `zerotier-cli peers -j` or the [ZerotierCentralAPI](https://github.com/Aryamanz29/openwisp-controller/blob/zerotier-proto/openwisp_controller/config/api/zerotier_central_api.py) client of the `openwisp-controller`, which consumes the [zerotier peers endpoints](https://docs.zerotier.com/service/v1/#operation/getPeers).

-    - We can implement the `ZerotierParser` by extending the **netdiff** `BaseParser`.
+    - We can implement the [ZerotierParser](https://github.com/Aryamanz29/netdiff/blob/zerotier-proto/netdiff/parsers/zerotier.py) by extending the **netdiff** `BaseParser`.

     - Currently, the parsing logic is very simple.
 For every Zerotier peer with any role, a node is added to the graph instance along with other Zerotier peer properties.
+It's worth noting that we may make changes to this approach in the future.

     - For every valid Zerotier peer, we can gather all possible paths and parse them to add graph edges.